strongio/strong-opx/docs/ref/platforms/generic.rst

        - ...
      ...

-Hosts must contain atleast one host group and each host group can atleast contain one host IP address.
+Hosts must contain at-least one host group and each host group can at-least contain one host IP address.
 There is no upper bound on host group and hosts within host group.

 bastion